Graph quilting: graphical model selection from partially observed covariances: Graph Recovery: Finite Sample Analysis

-imposes an $\ell_1$ penalty which enforces sparse solutions, but it assumes $O\equiv V\times V$ and $n_{ij}\equiv n\ge 2$ for any $(i,j)$.
-Therefore, the MAD$_{GQlasso}$ framework is more general than the graphical lasso, although it is an estimator of $\tilde\Theta$, rather than $\Theta$.
-The study of the statistical properties of the MAD$_{GQlasso}$ will prove to be more challenging than in the full data samples case of the graphical lasso.
-Theorem~\ref{thm:parspa0} in Section~\ref{sec:statprop} determines the statistical behavior of the MAD$_{GQlasso}$ in high-dimensions.
+Note that also the graphical lasso estimator \cite{yuan2007model} imposes an $\ell_1$ penalty which enforces sparse solutions, but it assumes $O\equiv V\times V$ and $n_{ij}\equiv n\ge 2$ for all node pairs $(i,j)$.
+Therefore, the \madgqlasso{} framework is more general than the graphical lasso, although it is an estimator of $\tilde\Theta$, rather than $\Theta$.
+It is also important to notice that the \madgqlasso{} optimization problem is not equivalent to a graphical lasso where we set $\hat\Sigma_{O^c}=0$ and do not impose the constraint $\Theta_{O^c}=0$.
+Indeed, in such case $\Theta_{O^c}$ would still be active in the optimization.